ColinRobbins/scm-helper/SECURITY.md

 ## Supported Versions

 SCM Helper is not oficially supported.
-I will proved support an a best endeavours basis.
+I will proved support on a best endeavours basis.

 ## Reporting a Vulnerability